* Annual donations to Gates, family foundations

 NEW YORK, July 7 Investor Warren Buffett has

-donated another $1.5 billion to the Bill & Melinda Gates
+bulk going to the Bill & Melinda Gates Foundation, as part of

 According to a filing with the U.S. Securities and Exchange

-Commission, Buffett donated on Thursday 19.34 million Class B
+Commission, Buffett donated about 23.31 million Class B shares

-shares of his insurance and investment company Berkshire
+of his insurance and investment company Berkshire Hathaway Inc

 Bill Gates, the co-founder of Microsoft Corp (MSFT.O) and a